Making you a more productive and better-paid freelance writer is the prime goal of ProductiveWriters.com.

 “How to Write Faster: 12 Top Tips for Freelance Writers” gives you the key tools to get your writing done faster, which means more money per hour for you.
 71 comments and 146 tweets, with many more good suggestions in those comments.

 Overcome Writer’s Block and Procrastination

 These two bogeymen can kill your writing career.
-Read the post “50 Ways to Beat Writer’s Block and Procrastination” to find out the top four ways, and subscribe to this blog to get the free special report with all 50 ways.
-(See the top of the right column.)
+Read the post “50 Ways to Beat Writer’s Block and Procrastination” to find out the top four ways.
 11 comments and 55 tweets.